jkomoros/boardgame/TUTORIAL.md

 Then, every time you change the shape of one of your objects, run `go generate` on the command line.
 That will create `autoreader.go`, with generated getters and setters for all of your objects.

-One other thing to note: the actual concrete structs that you define, like `gameState` and `playerState`, should almost always include the Mutable variant of an interface type (`MutableStack`, `MutableEnum`, and `MutableTimer`); the PropertyReader methods will return just the read-only subset of those objects.
+One other thing to note: the actual concrete structs that you define, like `gameState` and `playerState`, should almost always include the Mutable variant of an interface type (`MutableStack`, `MutableSizedStack`, `MutableEnum`, `MutableRangeEnum` and `MutableTimer`); the PropertyReader methods will return just the read-only subset of those objects.
 In general the whole point of having a state object is to represent the state that *changes* which is why you generally want the Mutable variant.
 However, there are couple of cases where you might want the immutable variant: when you have read-only properties on a component, or when you're using Merged Stacks, which are inherently read-only (more on that later).
 But for the most part just always use the Mutable variants in your state objects.

 The game engine generally reasons about States as one concrete object made up of one GameState, and **n** PlayerStates (one for each player).
 (There are other components of State that we'll get into later.)
 The `State` object is defined in the core package, and the getters for Game and Player states return things that generically implement the interface, although under the covers they are the concrete type specific to your game type.
 Many of the methods you implement will accept a State object.
 Of course, it would be a total pain if you had to interact with all of your objects within your own package that way--to say nothing of losing a lot of type safety.